iSynthx/Tetris-in-Python/README.md

 # Tetris-in-Python

-Port of Tetris in python.
+Port of Tetris in Python.

+Refactored entire game in 26/02/2023.

 Still isn't finished so it doesn't work properly.

 ## Running steps: